deadlyvipers/dojo_rules/introduction.md

 maintaining copies of all versions for reference Pretty awesome tool now lets master it
 My favorite Codeschool Path is Javascript :)
+Here is a list of Deadly Skills that I posess *javascript functions
+*workflows with Git
+*Ruby and Ruby on Rails
+*HTML
+*CSS